DOSTHILL QUARRY IS CLOSED FOR OUTDOOR SWIMMING UNTIL THE GOVERNMENT RELAX THE CURRENT COVID RESTRICTIONS

 Our swim staff will loan you a shortie wetsuit, before you take the plunge.
 Just bring along your mountain or BMX bike (not a racing bike), costume, and a T-shirt, shorts and some old trainers that you don't mind getting wet, and we'll do the rest.

 Our resident triathlon coach, and former international athlete, Ian Forster, will brief you on each of the SWIM-BIKE-RUN FOR FUN phases, and give you the confidence and motivation to become a part of this fun, and fast-growing, sport.
 It couldn't be more easy to get started..So TRY SWIM-BIKE-RUN FOR FUN TODAY.

 If you are looking for a less strenuous activity then our historic Chapel to Chapel Walk is perfect.
 Starting and finishing close to Dosthill's historic Norman chapel, this trail walk takes in fabulous views of the panoramic River Tame valley, similar to those enjoyed by the Normans nearly 1000 years ago.
 We have developed and mapped trail routes of different distances so you can choose what suits you best.

 Bring your cameras and get some stunning photos.

 The short walk is just half a mile.
 Leaving the chapel you progress to the valley ridge and left along the footpath to the woods and back to the Chapel.
 The longest one (at present) is about 3.5 miles from the Chapel, through the "Roundhills" woodland, across the new bridge over the River Tame, into the bird sanctuary, round both lakes, and back to the Chapel.

 If you don't have a walking companion we'll arrange that given sufficient notice.
-It is a condition that 2 walkers in each group should have a mobile phone programmed with 07928 562916 to contact Ian Forster, the Activities Director, in the event of injury or emergency.
+It is a condition that 2 walkers in each group should have a mobile phone programmed with our Activities Director's contact number, in the event of injury or emergency.